caxanga334/tf-bewithrobots-redux/.github/ISSUE_TEMPLATE/robot-request.md

 The robot type.
 Choose one: Normal, small, big, giant or boss.

 **Effects**
 The robot effects.
-Choose one or more: Always Crits, Spawn with Full Charge, Infinite Cloak (spy only), Auto Disguise (spy only), Always Mini Crits, Teleport to Hint (engineer only), Cannot Carry Bomb
+Choose one or more: Always Crits, Spawn with Full Charge, Infinite Cloak (spy only), Auto Disguise (spy only), Always Mini Crits, Teleport to Hint (engineer only), Cannot Carry Bomb, Cannot Build Teleporter (engineer only)

 **Primary Weapon**
 -Weapon name